andyatkinson/pg_scripts/README.md

 Calling out some specifc ways I've used these.

+* `list_comments.sql` - List fields that have been commented, and their comment content

 * `index_analysis_and_bloat_estimate.sql` - I use this to check index bloat estimate and index scans

 * `find_unused_indexes.sql` - I use this to find unused indexes that can likely be removed